RICCIARDI-Adrien/zephyr/samples/sysbuild/test_power_management/README.md

 # DK configuration

 * Connect a wire from Port P1 pin 1 to Port P9 pin 1.
 This will connect LED1 to the Radio core LED.
 * Connect a wire from Port P1 pin 2 to Port P0 pin 9.
-This will connect BUTTON 1 to the Radio core button.
+This will connect BUTTON 1 (suspend) to the Radio core suspend button.
+* Connect a wire from Port P1 pin 3 to Port P0 pin 11.
+This will connect BUTTON 3 (resume) to the Radio core resume button.